Franke Sustainability Fellowships

 The Franke Sustainability Fellowship Program supports undergraduate students who are studying and/or practicing sustainability projects in either domestic or international settings.
 These fellows are a prestigious cohort of our top students who will participate in off-campus exchange or education programs or complete a field project or research.

 In 2016, William A. and Carolyn Franke and their family presented the University of Montana with the largest single gift in its 120-year history.
 The W.A.
 Franke Sustainability Fellowship Program (FSFP) in the W.A.
 Franke College of Forestry and Conservation (FCFC) was made possible through this gift.
-The FSFP supports undergraduate students to engage in field-based, experiential education related to sustainability.
-Priority is given to international, credit-bearing experiences of three months or longer.
-However, the FSFP will also consider support for relevant experiences in the U.S. related to sustainability.
-To meet the diverse needs and interests of undergraduate students enrolled in CFC degree programs, two types of fellowships are offered: (1) Off-campus exchange or education programs; and (2) individual or collaborative field projects or research.
+The FSFP supports undergraduate students to engage in experiential education related to sustainability.
+Consideration will be given to credit-bearing experiences of three months or longer.
+To meet the diverse needs and interests of undergraduate students enrolled in FCFC degree programs, two types of fellowships are offered: (1) Off-campus exchange or education programs; and (2) individual or collaborative field study projects.
 Awards typically range from $3,000 to $15,000, but larger awards will be considered on a case-by-case basis.

 See application info below.